yochannah/carpentries.org/_posts/2022/01/2022-01-31-live-lesson-infrastructure.md

 missing alt text, abnormal heading structure, and invalid internal links.

-We are now piloting the inclusion of BioSchemas metadata in our lessons so that they can be indexed at [ELIXER's Training Portal, TeSS](https://tess.elixir-europe.org/), which will give more exposure to the work of our lesson authors and maintainers.
+We are now piloting the inclusion of BioSchemas metadata in our lessons so that they can be indexed and aggregated on repositories such as [ELIXIR's Training Portal, TeSS](https://tess.elixir-europe.org/), which will increase the lessons' reach and give more exposure to the work of our lesson authors and maintainers.

-One of the things I'm really excited about with the lesson infrastructure is a [less invasive and faster build process for our R-based lessons][sandpaper-cache] that freezes the package versions and provides [pull request previews][pr-preview] that will avoid lessons suddenly breaking when new package versions being released.
+One of the things we're really excited about with the lesson infrastructure is a [less invasive and faster build process for our R-based lessons][sandpaper-cache] that freezes the package versions and provides [pull request previews][pr-preview] that will avoid lessons suddenly breaking when new package versions are released.

 ### Demonstration